 And (Quelle surprise!), THE not talking turns you to THE thinking and THE reflecting.
 To turning inwards.
 To seeing the dustiest corners of your mind and soul.
 To lifting barriers and creating new pathways.
 All of that – in overdrive first, but then – into a pleasant cruising and flat out enjoying mode.

 With so much time without letting your thoughts being pushed back or silenced by THE talking, at first the stream and intensity of it all may be confusing.
 Just like a captive set free, the mind goes – freedom!!
 Now what?!

-If this emotion mojito is still not kicking in – blend in the new experiences, surroundings and being outside your comfort zone every day to the mix (all of these will follow while traveling!).
-In the end you are left with a Zombie or a strong Long Island Ice tea if lucky.
+If this emotion mojito is still not kicking in – blend in the new experiences, surroundings and being outside your comfort zone every day to the mix (all of these will follow while travelling!).
+In the end, you are left with a Zombie or a strong Long Island Ice tea if lucky.